-Google Backup and Sync, along with Google Drive File Stream are the newest Google Apps that simplify the process of synchronizing files from computer to Google cloud.
+Google Backup and Sync, along with Google Drive File Stream are the newest G Suite features that simplify the process of synchronizing files from computer to Google cloud.
 They quickly stream files from the hard drive and save time and storage for enterprise users.
 However, few people know that Drive File Stream comes with sufficient security risks to the most important teams’ files – Team Drives.

-How Team Drives Can Be Hit by Ransomware
+How Google Team Drives Can Be Hit by Ransomware

 However, as learned from the Early Adopters Program, Drive File Stream is reflected in the operating system as a regular system disk.
 Instead of storing whole files on a computer, only the files’ pointers are located in Drive File Stream.